-The subcommittee on human rights (DROI) is the body mainly responsible for parliamentary work on human rights and provides a regular forum in which MEPs, international actors, experts and civil society raise human rights issues, and propose and assess EU and international action on them.
-DROI also regularly joins or invites other EP committees for such discussions.
-Its reports and resolutions are adopted by its parent Foreign affairs committee.
-The Development committee also holds regular discussions about human rights in developing countries.
-Committee delegations address human rights issues also during country visits.
+The Subcommittee on Human Rights (DROI) is the body mainly responsible for parliamentary work on human rights and provides a regular forum in which MEPs, international actors, experts and civil society propose and assess EU and international action on human rights issues.
+DROI also regularly joins or invites other Parliament committees for such discussions.
+Its reports and resolutions are adopted by the Committee on Foreign Affairs.
+The Committee on Development also holds regular discussions about human rights in developing countries.
+Committee delegations also address human rights issues during country visits.

-Parliament has also strengthened its role in the defence of human rights by supporting parliamentary democracy and parliamentary political dialogue, with its standing delegations holding hearings with civil society representatives from non-member states and sending ad hoc delegations to assess the human rights situation on the ground.
-The main forums for political dialogue between the European Parliament and members of non-EU countries are the EU-African, Caribbean and Pacific States party to the Lomé Convention (ACP) Joint Parliamentary Assembly, the Parliamentary Assembly of the Union for the Mediterranean, the Euro-Latin American Parliamentary Assembly and the Euronest Parliamentary Assembly with Eastern European partners.
+The Parliament has also strengthened its role in the defence of human rights by supporting parliamentary democracy and parliamentary political dialogue, with its standing delegations holding hearings with civil-society representatives from non-EU countries and sending ad hoc delegations to assess the human rights situation on the ground.
+The main forums for political dialogue between the European Parliament and members of non-EU countries are the EU-African, Caribbean and Pacific States party to the Lomé Convention Joint Parliamentary Assembly, the Parliamentary Assembly of the Union for the Mediterranean, the Euro-Latin American Parliamentary Assembly and the Euronest Parliamentary Assembly with Eastern European partners.

-The European Parliament has used its budgetary powers to substantially increase the resources earmarked for programmes dealing with democracy and human rights and has successfully fought to keep functioning the European Instrument for Democracy and Human Rights (EIDHR), a key financial and policy instrument to support civil society and human rights defenders, particularly those in danger of losing their lives.
+The European Parliament has used its budgetary powers to substantially increase the resources earmarked for programmes dealing with democracy and human rights and has successfully fought to maintain the functioning of the European Instrument for Democracy and Human Rights, a key financial and policy instrument to support civil society and human rights defenders, particularly those in danger of losing their lives.

-Complementing its human rights work, Parliament is committed to supporting free and fair elections in countries outside the EU as they are essential for creating democracy, bringing legitimacy and raising public confidence in institutions.
-Members of the European Parliament regularly lead and take part in the EU's election observation missions, aiming to ensure that people's right to choose their leaders is fully respected.
+Complementing its human rights work, the Parliament is committed to supporting free and fair elections in countries outside the EU as they are essential for creating democracy, bringing legitimacy and raising public confidence in institutions.
+MEPs regularly lead and take part in the EU's election observation missions, aiming to ensure that people's right to choose their leaders is fully respected.